 During the 2013-2014 school year, ELEVATE participants demonstrated an average gain of over 1.5 months in reading and nearly 2 months in math.

-In 2013, CHFS formed a partnership with the Toledo Public Schools to provide tutoring and extended learning opportunities Old Orchard Elementary School students.
+In 2013, CHFS formed a partnership with the Toledo Public Schools to provide tutoring and extended learning opportunities Old West End Academy and Martin Luther King School for Boys students.
 Despite the program being implemented at the end of the school year when burn out and disengagement are likely, COH achieved the following outcomes:

 - 62.5% of students improved raw scores during the program